ximonsson/gameboy/README.md

 I think there is an error with the implementation of MBC1 at the moment because there are many games there that seem to have errors.
 There is of course the possibility that these games are trying to interract with the APU and not succeeding which is causing issues.

 * Pokemon Red/Blue: experience bar is not showing.
-* Asterix: black screen.
+* Asterix: stops working after title screen.
 * Earthworm Jim: Does not get past credits.
-* Dragon Ball Z: black screen.
+* Dragon Ball Z: skips intro clip.
-* Street Fighter II: black screen.
+* Street Fighter II: a lot of flickering.
-* Bomberman: black screen.
+* Bomberman: freezes when selecting mode.
-* Gargoyle's Quest: black screen.
 * Super Mario Land 2 - 6 Golden Coins: Mario is invisble.
 * Pokemon Gold/Silver: goes back to title screen randomly when changing location (exiting/entering houses) - I think this is because of RTC support not available.